Atlantis Attacks

 "Atlantis Attacks" was a comic book superhero crossover storyline which ran through most of the summer annuals published by Marvel Comics in 1989.

-The storyline is a complicated, multi-layered crossover regarding the return of the seven-headed Elder God Set the Old Serpent at the hands of the various underwater empires of the Marvel Universe.
-The title is misleading, however, as Atlantis and its then-leader Attuma only play minor roles in the story as flunkies for the real masterminds: the Lemurians and their leader Llyra.
+The storyline regards the return of the seven-headed Elder God Set at the hands of the various underwater empires of the Marvel Universe.
+The title is misleading, as Atlantis and its then-leader Attuma only play minor roles in the story as flunkies for the real masterminds: the Lemurians and their leader Llyra.

-There is also a five-issue Atlantis Attacks miniseries in 2020 with a different plot.
+In 2020, Marvel Comics published a second Atlantis Attacks miniseries, which is unrelated to the original.

 Publication history

 Atlantis Attacks continued and expanded the format created by 1988's The Evolutionary War crossover storyline, in which all of Marvel's superhero annuals were tied into one story.
-However, where "The Evolutionary War" had had 11 parts, Atlantis Attacks had 14, as Marvel revived the annual format for Daredevil, Iron Man, and Thor (which were not given annuals in 1988) as part of the storyline.
+Where "The Evolutionary War" had had 11 parts, Atlantis Attacks had 14, as Marvel revived the annual format for Daredevil, Iron Man, and Thor (which were not given annuals in 1988) as part of the storyline.
 The Daredevil Annual is mistakenly numbered "4", the same as the previous annual in the series.
 In an effort to minimize the resulting confusion, this annual is often numbered "4b" in price guides and retailer listings.

 Also, unlike The Evolutionary War annuals, which were mainly standalone stories loosely connected by the presence of the High Evolutionary, Atlantis Attacks was a true serial, with many of the annuals ending on cliffhangers that would be resolved in the next installment.

-Every annual also contained a back-up story called "The Serpent Crown Saga", written by Peter Sanderson with pencil art by Mark Bagley.
-This 14-part story explained the complicated history of the Serpent Crown and recounted all its previous appearances for new readers.
+Every annual contained a back-up story called "The Serpent Crown Saga", written by Peter Sanderson with pencil art by Mark Bagley.
+This story explained the history of the Serpent Crown and recounted all its previous appearances.

 Plot

-The disembodied Lemurian Deviant Ghaur baits the Silver Surfer into restoring his physical form by hijacking the Surfer's surfboard.
+Ghaur baits the Silver Surfer into restoring his physical form by hijacking the Surfer's surfboard.
 After a brief battle, Ghaur escapes and flees to Earth, where he convinces Lemuria's ruler, Llyra, to form an alliance to summon Set back to Earth.

-Ghaur's plan for the serpent god's return is a fivefold plot:
+To resurrect Set, Ghaur intends to build a new Serpent Crown, transform humanity into reptilian creatures, and use the Crown and Dagger as conduits to transfer Set's essence into a seven-headed serpent body.